macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Scan for open ports, improper CORS settings, public access to sensitive data, and incorrect TLS configurations.
   - Test if sensitive information (e.g., stack traces, error details) is exposed in error messages.
+- **Can Detection Be Automated?**: **Yes**
+  - Automated scanning tools like OWASP ZAP, Burp Suite, or security scanners can detect security misconfigurations, such as open ports, improper CORS settings, missing security headers (CSP, HSTS), and improper TLS configurations.

 ## 8. Injection